-- a variation in the usual travel route is required for students to join a supervised group to travel to their school at the beginning of a school term, and - the travel route and arrangements are pre-approved by Services Australia-Centrelink as a reasonable variation from the usual travel route.
+• the travel route and arrangements are pre-approved by Services Australia-Centrelink as a reasonable variation from the usual travel route.

-35.3 Mobility Provisions for Welfare Reform in the four participating communities
+35.3 Mobility Provisions for Welfare Reform in the five participating communities

-The Cape York Welfare Reform is a partnership between the four communities of Aurukun, Coen, Hope Vale, and Mossman Gorge, the Australian Government, the Queensland Government and the Cape York Institute for Policy and Leadership.
-The Mobility Provisions enable eligible students in the four communities to receive the ABSTUDY away from home entitlements to attend a secondary school outside their community.
-Mobility Provisions will apply in the four communities until 31 December 2021.
+The Cape York Welfare Reform is a partnership between the five communities of Aurukun, Coen, Hope Vale, Mossman Gorge, Doomadgee, the Australian Government, the Queensland Government and the Cape York Institute for Policy and Leadership.
+The Mobility Provisions enable eligible students in the five communities to receive the ABSTUDY away from home entitlements to attend a secondary school outside their community.
+Mobility Provisions will apply in the five communities until 31 December 2022.